 The MP5 is not designed as a long-range weapon, nor has it ever had aspirations to be a sharpshooter’s gun or choice.
 Instead, the MP5 was designed to deliver a high rate of fire on targets that range from 5-25 yards away.

 Knowing this, H&K aligned the sights to register dead-on hits at 25 yards using standard NATO-approved, 124-grain 9mm ammunition.
 The rear sight is an adjustable peep aperture, while the front is a ghost-ring post sight that aligns with the rear for quick target acquisition.

 With a polymer trigger module and hammer firing mechanism interface with a three-position fire control selector, shooters can select either safe, single fire, or continuous fire.
 One of the most visible design elements of the MP5 is the thin, curved magazine protruding from the bottom of the receiver.
 Users generally have the choice between 15 or 30-round magazines with the 30-round units being the most popular.

 Loading the rifle is as simple as inserting a loaded magazine and then manipulating the charging handle located on the top of the weapon.
 Hollywood loves showing its bad guys slapping home the cocking handle in dramatic fashion, but less sinister shooters can simply rotate the charging handle to load a round into the chamber.

-Several accessories are available for the MP5 including flash suppressors, rail systems, grenade launchers, .22-cal adaptors, and more.
+Several accessories are available for the MP5 including flash suppressors, rail systems, grenade launchers, .22-cal adapters, and more.

 If you are looking for an interesting submachine gun to shoot that is as historic as it is purposeful, look no further than the H&K MP5.